thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 .. code-block:: python

     from pycoalescence import Simulation
-    # Set logging level to "info" (from logging module)
+    # set logging level to "info" (from logging module)
     c = Simulation(logging_level=20)
     # set the main simulation parameters - use default values for other keyword arguments
     c.set_simulation_params(seed=1, job_type=1, output_directory="output", min_speciation_rate=0.1,
                             sigma=4, deme=10, sample_size=0.1, max_time=1)
-    # Optionally add a set of speciation rates to apply at the end of the simulation
+    # optionally add a set of speciation rates to apply at the end of the simulation
     c.set_speciation_rates([0.1, 0.2, 0.3])
     # set the map parameters - null means the map will be generated with 100% cover everywhere (no file input).
     c.set_map_parameters(sample_file = "null", sample_x = 100, sample_y=100,